 Here is a quick summary.
 Our Kindle Unlimited vs Audible review can become overwhelming pretty quickly as they differ significantly.
 If you are more into audiobooks, then Audible is the clear way to go.
 If you prefer to sit down with a blanket, a cup of coffee and a book in hand, Kindle Unlimited may be better suited for you.

-If you still don’t know which option is the best one for you when comparing Kindle Unlimited and Audible, try out the free trials for both.
+If you still don’t know which option is the best one for you when comparing Kindle Unlimited and Audible, try out the 30-day free trial for both.
+The trial period is more than enough time to test both apps.
 This will give you a feel on if you would be more likely to use Audible or more likely to use Kindle Unlimited.
 No matter what choice you make, Audible or Kindle Unlimited, it won’t be the wrong choice as long as it is right for you.

 Either way, you can try them both for 30 days and see which one you prefer!